Quiet Time for Toddlers: Tips for Dropping the Afternoon Nap

-Think of this as similar to doing The Shuffle.
+Think of this as the “quiet time for toddlers shuffle.”
 You can continue to check in at regular intervals, gradually moving your position from going into his room, to just popping your head around the corner, to peeking in from the hall.

 Model Independent Play

-Many parents wonder what their little ones will do during quiet time, and, at the risk of being oblivious, I recommend a quiet activity, or selection of activities.
+Many parents wonder what activities to employ during quiet time for toddlers.
+At the risk of being obvious, I recommend a quiet activity, or selection of activities.
 Good choices include books, a slow-moving, quiet video (avoid fast-paced, comedic cartoons, as this will just encourage lots of activity), coloring, playing with blocks or Legos, dolls, trains, puzzles, puppets, etc. The options are really limitless, as long as the child is calm, quiet, and playing in the designated quiet time area.

-To make sure that your child doesn’t get bored, try to rotate toys on a semi-regular basis (this is especially helpful if you utilize a quiet time box).
+To make sure that your child doesn’t get bored, try to rotate toys on a semi-regular basis.
+This is especially helpful if you use a quiet time box.